 The natural means your bristles are made of natural animal hairs, mostly from sable, goat and squirrel.
-It’s really a great decision for powdery and also, high pigmented products. it’s able to smoothly pick up and blend powder based products across your face without patchy marks.
+It’s really a great decision for powdery and also, high pigmented products. it’s able to smoothly pick up and blend powder-based products across your face without patchy marks.

 Large sizes will facilitate you to blend evenly products all over your face.

-Similarly, for the face makeup, bigger brushes are used for blending evenly everywhere on your face.
+Similarly, for face makeup, bigger brushes are used for blending evenly everywhere on your face.
 In contrast, smaller sizes are to apply products to particular areas, like applying concealer beneath your eyes or liquid highlighter for contour.

 Fluffy brushes are really excellent for blending as they enable you to blend high pigmented products without applying lots of products, especially eyeshadow powder.
-If you use fluffy brush to blend products on wide areas of your face, your makeup turns to look streaky and boggy.
+If you use a fluffy brush to blend products on wide areas of your face, your makeup turns to look streaky and boggy.

-Majority of brush shapes are domed, slanted, rounded and flat.
+The majority of brush shapes are domed, slanted, rounded and flat.

 Rounded brushes usually give soft edges for applying products in wiping motions, no need for blending.
-You can use a larger size to apply foundation; otherwise, a smaller size to apply concealer with a moderate intensity.
+You can use a larger size to apply foundation; otherwise, a smaller size to apply concealer with moderate intensity.